pomber/code-surfer/packs/code-surfer/readme.md

 ## Custom Styles

-You can write your own Code Surfer theme and change the style of the code, title or subtitle:
+You can write your own Code Surfer theme and change the style of the code, title and subtitle:

 > Themes use [Theme UI](https://theme-ui.com/) internally